 German apple pancakes and Dutch babies come from the Pennsylvania Dutch.
-Oddly, these kind of pancakes. seem to be lost to modern, German cooking but are delicious, nonetheless.
+Oddly, these kinds of pancakes. seem to be lost to modern, German cooking but are delicious, nonetheless.

 The word "Dutch" comes from a mispronunciation of "deutsch," not from Germany's northern neighbor.
 The Pennsylvania Dutch migrated from southwestern Germany and Switzerland in the 17th and 18th centuries.

-A German variation, known as Kaiserschmarrn, is a sweet omelet/pancake with raisins which is broken apart and allowed to brown further.
+A German variation, known as Kaiserschmarrn, is a sweet omelet/pancake with raisins that is broken apart and allowed to brown further.
 It is served with applesauce, fruit compote or cherries.

 - 1 apple